potaedaus/plugit-pad-summary/README.md

 - Copy the code in the .txt file into clipboard.
 - Paste into Power Automate Desktop workspace.

-2. Prepping the 'config.json' file
+2. Prepping the 'config.json' file.
 Download the 'config.json' template and edit with your own details following the same format:

 - KC active sessions URL.
 - PlugIT location URLS.